simonda86/Bogart/README.markdown

 	RewriteRule ^(.+)$ index.php?uri=$1 [QSA,L]

 ## Usage ##
-When you the library installed all you need to do is setup your routes and call the response function.
+When you have the library installed all you need to do is setup your routes and call the response function.

 	$bogart->get('/',function(){
 		echo 'Hello, World!';